 She also focuses her practice on helping creditors solve problems related to all aspects of distressed debt.
-Recently, this has included representing debtors, lenders and strategic buyers in Article 9 sales and assignments for the benefit of creditors including a retail catalog company buying distressed assets from apparel company, Chadwick’s of Boston, a 75-year old family owned seafood wholesale business through an out of court sale of its assets, a lender fund through an Article 9 sale of a rock quarry in New York, and a private real estate fund which purchased distressed nursing home assets and then sold these assets through a bankruptcy and then, later, a receivership.
+Recently, this has included representing numerous customers in cryptocurrency bankruptcies.
+Katie also represents debtors, lenders, and strategic buyers in Article 9 sales and assignments for the benefit of creditors, including a retail catalog company buying distressed assets from apparel company; Chadwick’s of Boston, a 75-year old family owned seafood wholesale business through an out of court sale of its assets; a lender fund through an Article 9 sale of a rock quarry in New York; and a private real estate fund which purchased distressed nursing home assets and then sold these assets through a bankruptcy and then, later, a receivership.

-Katie also has experience in bankruptcy appeals and successfully persuaded a federal appeals court to affirm the dismissal of a “rogue” bankruptcy petition by the ousted former board of directors of a scandal-plagued Chinese clean energy company.
+Katie is experienced in bankruptcy appeals, and she successfully persuaded a federal appeals court to affirm the dismissal of a “rogue” bankruptcy petition by the ousted former board of directors of a scandal-plagued Chinese clean energy company.
 See In re Sino Clean Energy (Sino v.
 Seiden), 901 F.3d 1139 (9th Cir.
 2018).
-In that regard, she focuses her practice on representation of court appointed receivers in Chinese reverse merger cases where the U.S. entity has “gone dark” and returned to China leaving their U.S. investors without recourse.
+In that regard, she focuses her practice on representation of court appointed receivers in Chinese reverse merger cases where the U.S. entity has “gone dark” and returned to China, leaving their U.S. investors without recourse.
 These cases often involve Cayman and BVI litigation and negotiations as the subsidiaries of these companies are often located there.

 She also represents banks and trustees of bank holding companies, including litigation related to procurement of tax refunds and disputes with the FDIC over refund ownership.

-She further emphasizes her practice on representation of creditors, representations of creditors’ committees, indenture trustee representation, including representation of U.S. Bank and Wilmington Trust as the indenture trustee for certain bonds in the American Airlines, Samson Resources (oil and gas) and Peabody Energy (coal) bankruptcies.
+She further emphasizes her practice on representation of creditors, representations of creditors’ committees, indenture trustee representation, including representation of U.S. Bank and Wilmington Trust as the indenture trustee for certain bonds in the American Airlines, Samson Resources (oil and gas), Guaranty Financial, and Peabody Energy (coal) bankruptcies.

-- Represents large international financial services company in a large adversary proceeding in the In re Aramid bankruptcy case alleging bankruptcy fraud among other allegations
+- Represents international financial services company in a large adversary proceeding in the In re Aramid bankruptcy case alleging bankruptcy fraud among other allegations.

-- Represents the foreign representatives in the Chapter 15 proceeding OneTRADEx, Ltd. pending in the United States Bankruptcy Court for the Southern District
+- Represents the foreign representatives in the Chapter 15 proceeding OneTRADEx, Ltd. filed in the United States Bankruptcy Court for the Southern District.

 - Featured on the Path to the Practice by Foley & Lardner Episode 10 Podcast (2020)